 Date & Time The section Date & Time provides the options for adjusting the date and time of the camera.
-Image: Comparison of the camera is a section of the camera is a sec

 There are two ways to adjust the date and time - automatically by getting date and time regularly from any of the NTP servers worldwide, or manually by selecting proper time zone, date and time.
 The automatic way can be used only if the camera has an access to NTP servers.
 If you are using an isolated Local Area Network without Internet access, you can only use Manual date and time adjustment mode.